 And that’s not necessarily a bad thing.
-Desk phones are what a lot of office workers are used to and, in conjunction with a powerful VoIP phone system, they’ve a lot of functionality to brag about.
+Desk phones are what a lot of office workers are used to and, in conjunction with a powerful business phone system, they’ve a lot of functionality to brag about.
 Full phone books of contacts can be imported to your VoIP desk phone quickly and easily with just a .csv file and your phone’s browser-based GUI.
-Expected features like call forwarding, monitoring and parking are available, as are quick and easy shortcodes to access these features.
+Expected features like call forwarding, monitoring and multi-line parking are available on your desk phone, in addition to a range of as are quick and easy shortcodes to access these features.

 Yay.com’s VoIP apps are one of its crowning achievements.
 Like many of you, we experienced first-hand the frustrations of calls dropping out while crossing from one cell mast’s catchment area to another; of supposedly “HD call quality” becoming spotty (at best) the minute someone started streaming a video in 480p in the next room.
 We made it our mission to solve these problems and are pleased to offer the best VoIP apps on the market.

 Just one technological advantage held by our VoIP apps is that they support the Opus codec, which is capable of delivering the highest quality calls of any codec out there, all whilst demanding the least bandwidth.
 This is like getting a free side with your meal and discovering when you get the bill that you’re getting the whole lot half price.
 You get more for less - and there’s no catch.